Bank Holiday delivery & collection

 If you are unsure whether you need this test, you can take our free STI assessment.

 You will need to produce a blood sample using a small finger pricking device, contained within the kit.
 You will only need to produce a small amount of blood and it shouldn't hurt.
-Full instructions are contained within the test kit.
+Full instructions are contained within the test kit and you can view them here.

 The ‘window period’ is the time period between potential exposure to HIV e.g. sex without a condom, and the point when the test will give you an accurate result.